-Sol-Gel Technologies Ltd. (NASDAQ:SLGL - Get Free Report) saw a large growth in short interest in the month of August.
-As of August 31st, there was short interest totaling 25,100 shares, a growth of 104.1% from the August 15th total of 12,300 shares.
-Based on an average daily trading volume, of 23,900 shares, the short-interest ratio is currently 1.1 days.
-Currently, 3.0% of the company's shares are sold short.
-Currently, 3.0% of the company's shares are sold short.
-Based on an average daily trading volume, of 23,900 shares, the short-interest ratio is currently 1.1 days.
+Sol-Gel Technologies Ltd. (NASDAQ:SLGL - Get Free Report) was the recipient of a significant increase in short interest in August.
+As of August 31st, there was short interest totaling 25,100 shares, an increase of 104.1% from the August 15th total of 12,300 shares.
+Approximately 3.0% of the company's shares are sold short.
+Based on an average daily trading volume, of 23,900 shares, the short-interest ratio is presently 1.1 days.
+Based on an average daily trading volume, of 23,900 shares, the short-interest ratio is presently 1.1 days.
+Approximately 3.0% of the company's shares are sold short.

-Sol-Gel Technologies (NASDAQ:SLGL - Get Free Report) last issued its quarterly earnings results on Friday, August 15th.
-The company reported $4.17 EPS for the quarter, topping the consensus estimate of ($0.67) by $4.84.
+Sol-Gel Technologies (NASDAQ:SLGL - Get Free Report) last issued its quarterly earnings data on Friday, August 15th.
+The company reported $4.17 EPS for the quarter, topping analysts' consensus estimates of ($0.67) by $4.84.
 Sol-Gel Technologies had a negative net margin of 14.25% and a negative return on equity of 11.80%.
-The firm had revenue of $17.26 million for the quarter, compared to analysts' expectations of $2.86 million.
-On average, research analysts expect that Sol-Gel Technologies will post -0.28 earnings per share for the current fiscal year.
+The firm had revenue of $17.26 million for the quarter, compared to analyst estimates of $2.86 million.
+As a group, sell-side analysts expect that Sol-Gel Technologies will post -0.28 earnings per share for the current fiscal year.

-Separately, Wall Street Zen raised shares of Sol-Gel Technologies to a "buy" rating in a research report on Saturday.
+Separately, Wall Street Zen upgraded shares of Sol-Gel Technologies to a "buy" rating in a report on Saturday, September 13th.

 Sol-Gel Technologies Company Profile